ShawnLJW/harry-GPTter/README.md

 >
 > “And now blimey,” said Harry, “it was a very serious for an enormous mother. ...”

+Download the [weights](https://huggingface.co/ShawnLJW/harry-GPoTter/resolve/main/checkpoint.pt) which are available from hugging space and drag them into the checkpoints folder.

 Generate samples with

 ``` {bash}